maw501/BDA3-python-demos/README.md

 Demos based on [Aki Vehtari's repo](https://github.com/avehtari/BDA_py_demos) with Python demos for the book [Bayesian Data Analysis, 3rd edition by Gelman, Carlin, Stern, Dunson, Vehtari, and Rubin (BDA3)](http://www.stat.columbia.edu/~gelman/book/).
 Aki also has a course, the repo is here: [Bayesian Data Analysis course material](https://github.com/avehtari/BDA_course_Aalto).

+## Overview

+As well as the original notebooks, this repository is where I plan to store other examples from the book as I work through them/encounter them.

+Notebooks named in the format `demoX_Y.ipynb` are based on the original notebooks from Aki's repo, the other ones are mine.

 The main changes vs. the original repository for now are relatively minor ones I have made for pedagogical reasons, either to make things clear to myself or to tidy up certain parts of some notebooks (though not entirely).
-In the future I plan to use this repository to store other examples from the book as I work through them.

 ## Contents

 Currently there are demos for BDA3 Chapters 2, 3, 4, 5, 6, 9, 10 and 11.
 A summary of and link to each notebook is provided below.

 **Chapter 2: Single-parameter models**